 2. Stay On Track

-Make sure your team knows and understands your communication plan, so that your client gets consistent, meaningful information relayed to them throughout the project.
+Make sure your team knows and understands your communication plan so that your client gets consistent, meaningful information relayed to them throughout the project.
 Book any key project meetings as soon as you have a plan in place, and add reminders to your calendar for regular check-ins and even project emails so that you stay on track with the important items you’ve defined in your plan.
 If you find yourself straying from your communications plan at any point and have trouble getting back to it, reconsider the approach you’ve defined:

 Communication Plan = Success